 Notice that each of the three things mentioned by Jesus have to do with meeting earthly or physical needs: money is required to exchange for goods and services, a knapsack is necessary to carry one’s essential items, and a sword is crucial for effective self-protection.
 None of these things are mentioned as solutions to spiritual matters.
 Thus, when Jesus sharply rebukes Peter later on for drawing his sword and cutting off the ear of Malchus, saying that “all who take the sword will perish by the sword,” (Matthew 26:52) he is not condemning any and all use of swords.
 He is instead rebuking Peter’s misuse of the sword to interfere with God’s plan (“shall I not drink the cup that the Father has given me?”).
 In other words, Jesus is saying that we may not advance the kingdom of God by force (John 18:36).

 Note that Jesus does not tell Peter to get rid of his sword.
-Instead, he commands him to put his sword “back in its place.”
+Instead, he commands him to put his sword “back in its sheath.”
 As implied by Jesus, the place of the sword (along with the moneybag and knapsack) is to address earthly or physical matters, not spiritual ones.
 Elsewhere, Paul affirms this when he ascribes the power of the sword to the “governing authorities,” (Romans 13:1-4) whose role is to tend to earthly matters (Matthew 22:17-22).

 Some suggest that Jesus commanded the disciples to obtain swords in order so that scripture could be fulfilled, and not because he wanted them to be able to defend themselves.
 Pacifist theologian Preston Sprinkle argues that swords provided the legal ground for Rome to convict Jesus as a potential revolutionary.
 Sprinkle argues that “with swords in their possession, Jesus and His disciples would be viewed as potential revolutionaries and Jesus would therefore fulfill Isaiah 53 to be numbered with other (revolutionary) transgressors… Jesus is providing Rome with evidence to put Him on the cross.”
 Thus, the role of the sword was not for self-defense but to facilitate the fulfillment of scripture.

 Moreover, the fact that Jesus begins by specifically asking the disciples about the time in which their needs were met provides the context for the instructions that follow.
-He is speaking directly to the specific issue of having their earthly needs met.
+He is speaking directly to the specific issue of having their needs met.
 Jesus’s statement that “Scripture must be fulfilled in me” was meant to explain why the disciples needed to start becoming self-reliant.

 In other words, Jesus was not saying “You will need these things before scripture can be fulfilled” but rather “You will need these things after scripture is fulfilled.”
 Why do they need these things after scripture is fulfilled?
 Because Jesus will no longer be physically with them like he was during his earthly ministry.
 The special providence they enjoyed during their journeys will no longer be there.

 Finally, at no point during the trial of Jesus are swords even mentioned.
 If the role of the swords was to facilitate Jesus’s appearance as a criminal, then why didn’t the Sanhedrin use that charge against him?
 Indeed, when they were searching for false testimony against him, nobody mentioned the swords (Matthew 26:59-61).
 This silence is especially strange when we consider that Peter chopped off Malchus’s ear in front of a large audience!
 If someone wanted to portray Jesus as a criminal, there was a pretty opportunistic example they could have used.
 And yet nobody brought it up.
 Instead, Jesus was convicted because he claimed to be the Messiah (Matthew 26:63-66).
-The mention of swords in Luke 22:36 does not refer to prophecy.

 Guns and Swords